Global Activities

 ITOCHU Europe PLC

-ITOCHU Europe Supports for the Guide Dogs for the Blind Association
+ITOCHU Europe PLC’s Support for The Guide Dogs for the Blind Association

 ITOCHU Istanbul Branch